silverorange/project-principles/project-principle-testable.md

 ## Description

-A project is testable when **it is trivial to write small isolated tests for the business logic**.
+A project is testable when **it is designed in such a way that it is trivial to write small isolated tests for the business logic**.
 A testable project contains many small isolated tests that each test a single component of the system.
 Writing these isolated tests is simple and the scope of each test is small and obvious.

 ## Benefits